My latest endeavor involves hacking

 When you install WordPress, you will want to do something similar with WordPress users.
 When you

-are prompted for an initial Administrator user name, 'admin' is suggested.
+are prompted for an initial Administrator user name, 'admin' might be suggested.
 Do not use 'admin', select

 something else, along with a very strong password.
 Once installation is complete login and go to